Exploring Cross-Lingual Knowledge Transfer via Transliteration-Based MLM Fine-Tuning for Critically Low-resource Chakma Language: Results

 Because tokenizers and vocabulary sizes differ across models, masked-language accuracy and perplexity are computed on model-specific tokenizations rather than an identical token sequence.
 This can potentially advantage models that produce fewer tokens per input, since they evaluate fewer positions and may face fewer rare-subword predictions.
 However, we argue that the comparison remains informative: the vocabularies are not extremely different, and the underlying dataset is identical for all models, and that accuracy is not simply determined by token count (see Table~\ref{tab:model-details} and Table~\ref{tab:mlm-tuning-impact}).

 We analyze two primary factors that influence model effectiveness: model parameter size and tokenization efficiency.

 \textbf{1.
 Parameter size → tokenization robustness.} Larger multilingual models are trained on broader, more diverse corpora and typically learn richer subword vocabularies.
 This reduces out-of-vocabulary occurrences, over-fragmentation, and tokenization drift, which can otherwise harm downstream performance.
-These effects can cause some tokenizers to produce 2–3 times more tokens for the same input (see Figure~\ref{fig:accuracy_token}) \cite{rust2020good}.\\ \\ \textbf{2.
-Tokenizer efficiency → evaluation metrics.} A smaller number of tokens allows each token to carry more semantic context and reduces prediction noise for masked positions.
-Over-fragmentation, by contrast, spreads probability mass across many rare subwords, penalizing sequence-level scoring and hurting pseudo-log-likelihood (PLL) \cite{kudo2018sentencepiece}.
+These effects can cause some tokenizers to produce 2–3 times more tokens for the same input (see Figure~\ref{fig:accuracy_token}) \cite{rust2020good}.